tdewolff/canvas/README.md

 * Add function to apply shear transformation (hard, how do curves transform?)
 * Easier support for building paths from strings, like AppendSVG for example? (unsure)
 * Simplify polygons using the Ramer-Douglas-Peucker algorithm
+* Find out if path is defining interior or exterior for filling (Offset)
+* Implement Bentley-Ottmann algorithm to find all line intersections (clipping)
 * Intersection function between line, Bézier and ellipse and between themselves (for path merge, overlap=mask, etc.)
+* Implement path clipping

 Optimization